Fuzzball Documentation

 Policy Expressions

-Policy expressions control access to provisioner definitions and use the same expression language as static conditions.
+Policy expressions control access to node provisioners and use the same expression language as static conditions.

 Available Policy Variables